nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Adds an appointment to Vax@NUS' records.

+* An appointment can only be added for a student without any existing appointment.
+This is to ensure that at any point of time a student doesn't have more than one appointment.
+This condition might be revised in future iterations of Vax@NUS to enable each student to have multiple appointments if needs be.
-Appointments can be added for both unvaccinated and vaccinated students, as appointments can also entail follow-ups or check-ups in addition to vaccinations.
+* An appointment can be added for both unvaccinated and vaccinated students, as vaccinated students may require check-up and or a booster shot.

 Format: `addAppt i/MATRICULATION_NUMBER d/DATE ts/START_TIME`